zeus-fyi/zeus/README.md

 ## Zeus ##

 Zeus is used to create, deploy, and manage infrastructure programmatically via APIs and orchestration.
+Using this tooling I was able to create an orchestrated setup of a lighthouse-geth beacon in less than an hour.
+It can reliably can install/uninstall in seconds.
+See the test/mocks section for a copy of the configs I used.

 ## Hercules ##